we fight the mass jailing of LGBTQ people.

 why bail matters

-We post bond or fees to secure the safety and liberty of low-income individuals in Florida., focusing on LGBTQ people.
+We post bond or fees to secure the freedom of people in Florida, focusing on LGBTQ people.

 Incarcerated, even for a day, an individual is at risk of violence and losing employment, custody of children and housing.